CombustionToolbox/combustion_pytoolbox/README.md

 The `MATLAB version` `also solves` `incident and reflected planar shock waves`, as well as `ideal detonations` according to Chapman-Jouguet theory and overdriven detonations, assuming always ideal gases in all cases.
 Along with the plain code, the new tool has been `equipped with a Graphical User Interface` developed in MATLAB 2021 under AppDesigner.

-This project is also part of the PhD of [!Alberto Cuadra-Lara](https://acuadralara.com/).
+This project is also part of the PhD of [Alberto Cuadra-Lara](https://acuadralara.com/).

 ## Example
   ![](https://github.com/AlbertoCuadra/ThermochemicalCode_Python/blob/master/Validations/HP_CH4.svg)